Turnhurst: Brindley's Lock

 Local tradition maintains that James Brindley built a model canal lock at Turnhurst and late 19th century newspaper articles even describe the canal as being present on the estate.
 A linear feature with the appearance of a canal section had been identified on 19th century estate plans.
 In 1993 an archaeological excavation revealed the canal with a sluice gate built into the southern end wall.

 Examination of the find led to the conclusion that it was most likely a water feature contemporary with the Hall and pre-dated Brindley's residence.
 However it was possible that modifications had been made in the late 18th century, including the addition of the sluice, and the feature may have served as a water holding tank for canal experiments.

 Turnhurst today

 The Turnhurst estate is now the site of a modern housing development.
 The Hall itself was near to where the eastern end of Silverstone Crescent now joins Turnhurst Road, and the water feature long thought to have been Brindley's canal lies beneath a protective concrete raft under the car park of the aptly named The Brindley Lock public house.
+The pub has since been demolished and is to be turned into a housing development.